-Each size is certified for a certain weight range, noted on the Specifications table.
-The weight refers to the 'overall take-off weight', that is: the pilot, passenger, glider, harness, paramotor or trike and all other equipment carried with you in flight.
+Each size is certified for a certain weight range.
+The weight refers to the 'overall take-off weight'.
+This means the weight of the pilot, the glider, the harness, the paramotor and all other equipment carried with you in flight.